bootlin/snagboot/docs/snagflash.md

 # Running snagflash

 **Note:** A delay might be required between snagrecover and snagflash, to let U-Boot start up before connecting to it.
+If Snagflash is run too early, it will retry a few times before failing.

-In all flashing modes, snagflash takes the protocol argument, which specifies either DFU, UMS or fastboot.
+Snagflash always requires the "protocol" argument.

  * `-P, --protocol {dfu,ums,fastboot}`
    The protocol to use for flashing

-If running snagflash right after snagrecover e.g. in an automated setting, make sure that U-Boot will expose the DFU/Fastboot/UMS device by the time snagflash runs.
+When running snagflash right after snagrecover e.g. in an automated procedure, make sure that U-Boot will expose the DFU/Fastboot/UMS device by the time snagflash runs.
 You might want to configure your recovery U-Boot so that it autoruns the relevant command.
 In case snagflash doesn't find the USB port/UMS device it is looking for, it will retry a few times then fail.

-**Warning:** Since these vid:pid pairs can be wildly different from one U-Boot to another, they are not hardcoded in snagflash.
+**Warning:** Since the vid:pid pairs of U-Boot USB gadgets can vary wildly, they are not hardcoded in snagflash.
 Therefore, you will not necessary have access rights to these devices.
 Assuming that your U-Boot config has `CONFIG_USB_GADGET_VENDOR_NUM=vid` and `CONFIG_USB_GADGET_PRODUCT_NUM=pid`, you can add the following udev rule to get access:

 `SUBSYSTEM=="usb", ATTRS{idVendor}=="vid", ATTRS{idProduct}=="pid", MODE="0660", GROUP="plugdev"`